ReviewWebsite

 Follow these steps to add your own tools to the server:

-Create a new service in src/services/
+Create a new service in src/services/ to interact with your external API:

 // src/services/example.service.ts import { Logger } from '../utils/logger.util.js'; const logger = Logger.forContext('services/example.service.ts'); export async function getData(param: string): Promise<any> { logger.debug('Getting data', { param }); // API interaction code here return { result: 'example data' }; }

-Add a controller in src/controllers/
+Add a controller in src/controllers/ to handle business logic:

 // src/controllers/example.controller.ts import { Logger } from '../utils/logger.util.js'; import * as exampleService from '../services/example.service.js'; import { formatMarkdown } from '../utils/formatter.util.js'; import { handleControllerError } from '../utils/error-handler.util.js'; import { ControllerResponse } from '../types/common.types.js'; const logger = Logger.forContext('controllers/example.controller.ts'); export interface GetDataOptions { param?: string; } export async function getData( options: GetDataOptions = {}, ): Promise<ControllerResponse> { try { logger.debug('Getting data with options', options); const data = await exampleService.getData(options.param || 'default'); const content = formatMarkdown(data); return { content }; } catch (error) { throw handleControllerError(error, { entityType: 'ExampleData', operation: 'getData', source: 'controllers/example.controller.ts', }); } }

-Create a tool definition in src/tools/
+Create a tool definition in src/tools/:

 // src/tools/example.tool.ts import { McpServer } from '@modelcontextprotocol/sdk/server/mcp.js'; import { z } from 'zod'; import { Logger } from '../utils/logger.util.js'; import { formatErrorForMcpTool } from '../utils/error.util.js'; import * as exampleController from '../controllers/example.controller.js'; const logger = Logger.forContext('tools/example.tool.ts'); const GetDataArgs = z.object({ param: z.string().optional().describe('Optional parameter'), }); type GetDataArgsType = z.infer<typeof GetDataArgs>; async function handleGetData(args: GetDataArgsType) { try { logger.debug('Tool get_data called', args); const result = await exampleController.getData({ param: args.param, }); return { content: [{ type: 'text' as const, text: result.content }], }; } catch (error) { logger.error('Tool get_data failed', error); return formatErrorForMcpTool(error); } } export function register(server: McpServer) { server.tool( 'get_data', `Gets data from the example API, optionally using \`param\`.
 Use this to fetch example data.
 Returns formatted data as Markdown.`, GetDataArgs.shape, handleGetData, ); }

-Create a CLI command in src/cli/
+Create a CLI command in src/cli/:

 // src/cli/example.cli.ts import { program } from 'commander'; import { Logger } from '../utils/logger.util.js'; import * as exampleController from '../controllers/example.controller.js'; import { handleCliError } from '../utils/error-handler.util.js'; const logger = Logger.forContext('cli/example.cli.ts'); program .command('get-data') .description('Get example data') .option('--param <value>', 'Optional parameter') .action(async (options) => { try { logger.debug('CLI get-data called', options); const result = await exampleController.getData({ param: options.param, }); console.log(result.content); } catch (error) { handleCliError(error); } });